libp2p/js-libp2p/examples/transports/README.md

 }
 ```

-`print` is a function created using the code from 2.js, but factored into its own function to save lines, here it is:
+`print` is a function that prints each piece of data from a stream onto a new line but factored into its own function to save lines:

 ```JavaScript
 function print ({ stream }) {